Motorcycle courier: History

 At the end of the First World War in 1918, many British Army Royal Corps of Signals motorcycle despatch riders were demobilised and found employment difficult to come by.
 As a result, they purchased military surplus motorcycles, and began couriering in central London.
 Following World War II, increasing urban congestion in London saw riders on small motorcycles making scheduled runs with artwork or copy between printers and advertising agencies or newspapers.

-In London, radio controlled messengers became especially popular following the 1971 Royal Mail strike when motorcycles were fitted with bulky mini-cabs radio.
+In London, radio controlled messengers became especially popular following the 1971 Royal Mail strike when motorcycles were fitted with bulky mini-cab radios.
 Businesses were pleased with the results and the courier industry took off from the mid-1970s.
-Pioneers in London included Yellow Express, GLH, Ambassador, Mercury Despatch, Addison Lee, Security Despatch, Pony Express, Inter City Couriers and City of London Courier Company.
+Pioneers in London included Special Delivery, Yellow Express, GLH, Ambassador, Mercury Despatch, Addison Lee, Security Despatch, Pony Express, Inter City Couriers and City of London Courier Company.
 By this time Motorola bleepers as well as handheld radios independent of the motorcycle's battery were in widespread use.
 The advent of bicycle couriers and the fax machine in the mid-1980s, as well as the need for appropriate insurance and e-mail in the 1990s, saw an end to the high-earning boom years of the late 1970s and early 1980s for London's motorcycle couriers.
 However, in the congested cities and capitals of many developing countries, motorcycle couriers are as popular as ever for urban deliveries.